 Desktop App

-To see app specific data, you need to integrate the Flipper SDK into your app.
-See the relevant section in the sidebar for how to do that.
+To see app-specific data, you need to integrate the Flipper SDK into your app (see the 'Adding Flipper to your app' within the 'Getting Started' section of the SideBar).

 to let homebrew